apache/couchdb/src/docs/src/csrt/index.rst

 induced minimal impact on maximum system throughput.
 Now that the framework is in place, it can be extended to track any further desired process local uses of `couch_stats:increment_counter`.
-That said, the currently selected set of stats to track was heavily influenced by the challenges in reotractively understanding the quantity of resources induced by a query like `/db/_changes?since=$SEQ`, or similarly, `/db/_find`.
+That said, the currently selected set of stats to track was heavily influenced by the challenges in retroactively understanding the quantity of resources induced by a query like `/db/_changes?since=$SEQ`, or similarly, `/db/_find`.